Tummy Monster

-Tummy Monster is a 2024 British black comedy psychological horror film directed by Ciaran Lyons and starring Michael Akinsulire, Lorn Macdonald and Orlando Norman.
+Tummy Monster is a 2024 Scottish black comedy psychological horror film directed by Ciaran Lyons and starring Lorn Macdonald, Orlando Norman, and Michael Akinsulire.
 It was nominated for Best Film at the 2025 British Academy Scotland Awards.

 Premise

-A Glaswegian tattoo artists gets involved in a battle of wills with an American pop star, and his minder, who declined a selfie after visiting his tattoo parlour in the middle of the night.
+A Glaswegian tattoo artist gets involved in a battle of wills with an American pop star and his minder, after being refused a selfie.
+The majority of the film focuses upon an unusual tummy-rubbing game that somewhat resembles chicken, and operates upon the basis of mutually assured destruction.